GeorgeLychock/MS4-Django-SpiltWine-Main/README.md

 (Alignments to User Stories are in paratheses, if available
 -   Allow Users to choose an avatar from a pallet of avatars for their profile
 -   Create a product management view giving the admin options for creating/editing/deleting products
 -   Currently, when an admin deletes a wine from the database the JS redirects to the generic all wines listing.
 This should be changed when a product management view is available.
-That view should be sent a flag that then creates a confirm message that the wine has been successfully deleted from the db.
+That view should be sent a flag that creates a confirm message that the wine has been successfully deleted from the db.
+-   The Varietals names should link to a varietals details page, currently it redirects to a sorted shop view

 <a name="UXUI"></a>
 # UX/UI